nf-core/tools/docs/lint_errors.md

 * Container name must have a tag specified (eg. `nfcore/pipeline:version`)
 * Container tag / `$GITHUB_REF` must contain only numbers and dots
 * Tags and `$GITHUB_REF` must all match one another

-## Error #15 - Schema config check ## {#15}

-The `nextflow_schema.json` pipeline schema should describe every flat parameter returned from the `nextflow config` command (params that are objects or more complex structures are ignored).
-Missing parameters result in a lint failure.

-If any parameters are found in the schema that were not returned from `nextflow config` a warning is given.